BjarniLeifs/Angular-Mean-JWT-Passport/README.md

 		(-g stands for global, there for it is installed to your'e computer)

 	If installed do not worry about it. package.json has it as devdependance it shoudl be installed but none the less if accounter error. you will need to install it since the grunt will use it to start server.

+	The server is started on port 3000

 ##### Dependances

 	There are a lot of dependance's in package.json file, and some extra devdependance's please install it before you try running the project.

 	npm install -d

 ##### Database

-	We use mongodb / mongoose in this project it is in package.json if any troubel getting the project up and running you might need to install mongodb found at
+	We use mongodb / mongoose in this project it is in package.json if any troubel getting the project up and running you might need to install mongodb found at https://www.mongodb.org
-	3rd

 	mongod --dbpath "path to your database often /data/db

 	We use grunt for the project, everything is automatic, the css, less and other files will be compiled to right places.

 ##### Grunt